Jesus and His followers

 For their ministry, to bear fruit, the apostles were endowed with unique gifts: “Christ bestowed every abundance of good things to you, the highest of Divine gifts, to the apostle, showing you, by the righteous judgment of the Theophany, righteous is One”.

-The hymnography of Pentecost emphasizes that the renewing and enlightening action of the Holy Spirit (“the mysterious renewal of the mind”) gave the apostles the ability to preach the doctrine of the Holy Trinity incomprehensible to the human mind: highly-versed preaching the Intrinsic nature and the Simple, Tri-hypostatic veneration, the Benefactor of all God”.
+The hymnography of Pentecost emphasizes that the renewing and enlightening action of the Holy Spirit (“the mysterious renewal of the mind”) gave the apostles the ability to preach the doctrine of the Holy Trinity incomprehensible to the human mind: highly versed in preaching the Intrinsic nature and the Simple, Tri-hypostatic veneration, the Benefactor of all God”.

 An indication of involvement in heavenly mysteries is very often found in hymnography.